devtron-labs/tutorials/content/docs/debugging-deployments-and-monitoring.md

 ### Events

-![Debuggind Deployment](/depdebugeventedit.JPG "Debuggind Deployment") Events of the app are available on bottom left corner
+![Debuggind Deployment](/depdebugeventedit.JPG "Debuggind Deployment") Events of the app are accessible from the bottom left corner

-Events shows the events that took place during the deployment of an app.These events are visible duirng the first 15 minutes of deployment of the app.
+Events shows the events that took place during the deployment of an app.These events are available until 15 minutes of deployment of the app.

 ### Logs

 ![Debuggind Deployment](/depdebuglogsedit.JPG "Debuggind Deployment")

-Logs contain the logs of the pods deployed which can be used by the user for debugging.
+Logs contain the logs of the pods/containers deployed which can be used by the user for debugging.

 ### Pod Status

 ![Debuggind Deployment](/depdebugpodstatusedit.jpg "Debuggind Deployment")

-The Pod Status shows the status of the pods deployed and check whether the pods are up or not.
+The Pod Status shows the critical information like container-image, restartCount, state, phase, podIP, startTime etc. and status of the pods deployed..

 ### Other